rhmatti/CUEBIT-Spectrum-Analyzer/README.md

 	* Select "Calibrate" from the drop-down File menu (File>Calibrate).
 A separate options window will open
 	* Select all elements that you wish to use for calibration (usually those that you expect to be present in the spectrum)
 	* Enter the beam energy (drift tube voltage) that was set for that data run
-	* Select "Calibrate".
+	* Select "Run Calibration".
 A progress bar will appear.
 Allow calibration to complete before closing
 	* Once the calibration is marked complete, the returned value for V is displayed along with a confidence level
 	* The offset V has been calibrated.
 You may close the window